 The team of IN THE SAME SEA works collaboratively with five research themes.
 Exploring these themes, allow us to answer questions about the movement of people, goods, and ideas, in short resources, between the islands of the Lesser Antilles.

-Resources gained from neighboring islands included fresh food and fresh water, new ideas and rumors, rapid aid in the face of rebellion or natural disaster, access to the embodied expertise of ritual healers, medical caretakers, and rebellious leaders, knowledge of easily adaptable legal and managerial practices designed to maintain slavery, and, naturally, the reliable support of family members, friends, and resistant collaborators living nearby, across the sea.
+Resources gained from neighbouring islands included fresh food and fresh water, new ideas and rumours, rapid aid in the face of rebellion or natural disaster, access to the embodied expertise of ritual healers, medical caretakers, and rebellious leaders, knowledge of easily adaptable legal and managerial practices designed to maintain slavery, and, naturally, the reliable support of family members, friends, and resistant collaborators living nearby, across the sea.

 The story of trade in the Lesser Antilles has predominantly focused on long-distance commerce, its diverse imperial frameworks, and the contraband trade which existed irrespective of these structures.
 In contrast, IN THE SAME SEA focuses on trade between the islands, and islanders’ consumption of island goods.

 Taking its cue from the ex-slave Olaudah Equiano’s famous and successful attempts to obtain his freedom, which began with petty commerce in limes and oranges in the Lesser Antilles, we begin with the assumption that dry goods and luxury imports alone could not satisfy the needs and desires of islanders.